with Disabilities Act

 Feedback, Accessible Formats and Communication Supports

-- Gymboree encourages feedback regarding its accessibility efforts.
-Gymboree will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-6932, by emailing us at email@example.com or by writing to us at Gymboree Customer Service, 2299 Kids Way, Dixon, CA 95620.
+- Gymboree encourages feedback regarding the manner in which it provides goods, services and facilities to people with disabilities.
+Gymboree will accept feedback in person at retail locations, by phoning our Customer Service number at 1-877-449-6932, by emailing us at firstname.lastname@example.org or by writing to us at Gymboree Customer Service, 2299 Kids Way, Dixon, CA 95620.

 - Upon request, feedback may also be provided, and responded to, using accessible formats and communication supports.
 Requesting persons will be consulted as to the suitability of an accessible format or communication support.
 Gymboree will make all reasonable efforts to accommodate these requests.